CoachAccountable Bug Bounty Program

 We'll provide rewards to reporters who submit original, in-scope vulnerabilities.
 Each report is assessed based on criticality, impact and risk to our customers and our company.

 Our minimum reward is $100.
-We may choose to grant bonuses or larger rewards to critical vulnerabilities, more creative exploits, and more insightful reports
+We may choose to grant bonuses or larger rewards to critical vulnerabilities, more creative exploits, and more insightful reports.

 One reward per bug; first discovery claims it; ties break toward the best report.